zbcszr/ArtForChange/README.md

 # ArtForChange

 One of the things I decided to pick up during the start of quarantine was web development.
-I self studied HTML, CSS, and SQL in two weeks.
+I self studied HTML, CSS, and SQL in a week.
 This is the product of my "learn by doing" study principle and my attempt to solve real-world problems.

 learning objectives:
 - Develop the skills to translate client/customer requirements into a working implementation